daudix/daudix.one/content/snug-nook/index.md

 >
 > Not convinced, you can't buy me with a [Neofox](https://volpeon.ink/emojis/neofox/) on violet background.

-I see...
-We also have:
+I see... we also have:

 - ??? room
 - Starboard
 - Memeboard
 - Duckquill and this website
+- No voice channels, that's right, shy folks
 - Color roles that every other server also has

+Plus we got "Locations" metaphor; "#general" and "#welcome"?
+Nope.
+We have "#living-room" and "#hallway".

 > <div><img class="no-hover" src="petric.png" alt="Petric's avatar." /><strong>Petric</strong><small>Tomorrow at 24:59</small></div>
 >